SOAR-Lab/agent-traj-visualization/README.md

 After launch, the app opens a browser page where you can:

-1. choose a task file from the sidebar
+1. upload or paste trajectories in `Labeling`
+2. send labeled trajectories to `Overview`
+3. open a run in `Analysis`
-2. switch between `Detailed` and `Iteration` graph mode
+4. switch between `Iteration` and `Detailed` graph mode
-3. filter relation types
+5. filter relation types
-4. adjust graph layout settings
+6. adjust graph layout settings
-5. click nodes to inspect the underlying content
+7. click nodes to inspect the underlying content

 ## Relationship Labeling

 The `Labeling` page provides a staged annotation workflow for raw agent traces.
-It accepts uploaded `.traj`, `.json`, `.jsonl`, `.log`, and `.txt` files, or a `.zip` containing supported trace files.
+It accepts pasted text, uploaded `.traj`, `.json`, `.jsonl`, `.log`, and `.txt` files, or a `.zip` containing supported trace files.
 If a local `sweagent_claude4_trajs/` folder exists, the page can also load that folder directly.

 The labeler parses each trajectory into Thought / Action / Result steps and generates the same relationship families used by the graph viewer: